How To Take Better Meeting Notes At Work

 4. Don’t write everything down.

 This sounds counterintuitive, but it goes hand-in-hand with the meeting outcome point we made above.
 If you’re writing down everything that’s said in the meeting word for word, you’re wasting your time.
 If you’ve got ideal outcomes already outlined, you can take notes only on the things that relate to those goals.
+If you’re really pressed for time or need to devote your full attention to the meeting itself, you can also consider using an audio to text converter, which transcribes the entire meeting and saves you from furiously taking notes throughout the meeting.

 5. Assign next-steps the same day.